GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/member-controller/chat-channel-member-controller-properties.md

 #### Parameters

-  - timeoutInMinutes: The \# of minutes the user should be banned for.
+  - `timeoutInMinutes`: The \# of minutes the user should be banned for.
-  - reason: The ban reason.
+  - `reason`: The ban reason.
-  - completion: The completion.
-Will be called on a **callbackQueue** when the network request is finished.
+  - `completion`: The completion.
+Will be called on a **`callbackQueue`** when the network request is finished.
 If request fails, the completion will be called with an error.

 ### `unban(completion:)`

-Unbans the channel member.
+Un-bans the channel member.

 ``` swift
 func unban(completion: ((Error?) -> Void)? = nil)